Aptera Electric Car FAQ

 very mad at the company.

-Secondly, Aptera is not really a competitor of Teslas.
+Secondly, Aptera is not competitor of Teslas.
 The 2-seater market is considered to

 be a niche market.
 One that Tesla is no longer after.
 BTW, Sandy Munro revealed that he

-has seen a video that shows a three-wheeled car that Tesla developed and apparently
+has seen a video that shows a three-wheeled car that Tesla developed and shelved.

 Thirdly, Tesla could also have Aptera help pay for what must be a horrendously